epicodus-lessons/cameron_bakery/README.md

 * Create a user for the database: username = "cameron", password = "cameron"
 * Point browser to localhost
 * Site maintenance account info: username = "cameron", password = "cameron"
+* The from-scratch custom theme is available in the appearance section as "Cameron's Super Awesome Bakery Theme"
+* The Zen Subtheme is available in the same place, called "Cam's Zen Theme"